carloseabade/WindowsXPCursorTheme/README.md

 ```

 > The cursor name is configured on `./3d_golden_windows_xp/cursor.theme`, and this cursor has e different sizes, 24, 32 and 48.

+## Resources

+I created this theme using these Windows XP cursor files uploaded by `nibbler` [here](http://www.rw-designer.com/cursor-set/windows-xp-1).

+For generating the cursor theme, I used this [repo](https://github.com/carloseabade/cursor-toolbox).

+For getting the frames from the animated cursors, I used this [repo](https://github.com/carloseabade/ani_file)